tdarnett/generative-sentiments-backend/model/README.md

-# Generative Sentiments - API
+# Generative Sentiments - Model

 This repository holds the jupyter notebook which implements a bidirectional LSTM model used to classify an emotional sentence into one of 6 emotions.